Trams in Ljubljana: History

 On 1 January 1900, the mayor of Ljubljana Ivan Hribar proposed the construction of an electric tramway.
 Soon after Ivan's proposal, work began with the first tracks being laid in Spring of 1901.
 In Summer of the same year, the city began test journeys with the network officially opening on the 6th of September 1901.
 At the inauguration and for some time after, the tram network consisted of three lines with a rolling stock of thirteen trams and one unpowered trailer.
 The network also had a small truck for the maintenance and upkeep of the line.
 The line was 5220 metres long and was fully electrified to a current of 500V.
 The trams had a driver cab on either side, which meant no turntables were needed as they were able to drive the other way at a terminus point.
 The trams were able to accommodate a maximum of thirty people with a maximum speed of 18/mph.

 The owner of the tramway was a firm called 'Splošna maloželezniška družba' (English: 'General small-railway group') that was a subsidiary of a German firm called 'Siemens & Halske'.
 In the first years of tram operation, the tramway did not bring in the expected profit the firm had hoped, so in the 1930s, the tramway went under the ownership of a new municipally owned firm called 'Električna cestna železnica' (English: Electric road railway).
 In the years between 1931 and 1940, the city built more lines and extended the existing station platforms.
 The city then purchased fifteen pieces of new rolling stock; nine of these trams were locally made in the depot.
 From this point onwards, Slovenian engineer Feliks Lobe oversaw the tramway's new projects and expansions.

-This expansion resulted in the tramway reaching a combined length of thirteen miles with 53 trams and nineteen unpowered trailers.
+After these extensions, the netwerk reached its final form in 1940 with a total length of 21 km.
+The fleet consisted of 53 motor cars and 19 trailers.
 A new depot was also constructed in Šiška.
-The depot in Šiška is the present day bus depot and some older residents of Ljubljana still call the bus depot 'Tramvajkomanda' (English: Tram Command Station).
+This depot is the present day bus depot and some older residents of Ljubljana still call the bus depot 'Tramvajkomanda' (English: Tram Command Station).